 Supernova Sequence 5 does a good job at keeping runners comfortable with its ample cushioning.
 However, many runners did comment that the shoe fits smaller than the previous model.
 Some found the fit way too tight and very uncomfortable.
 The heel has a bit of a narrow fit as well.
 It helps to keep the heel and ankle in place and provides additional support.
-Even if you've been wearing the same size of the Supernova Sequence for a while, make sure to try these on before you buy.
+Even if you've been wearing the same size as the Supernova Sequence for a while, make sure to try these on before you buy.

 The Adidas Supernova Sequence 5 looks like a gym trainer.
 It's not a flashy shoe.
 The pops of color keep things looking funky and trendy without being overwhelming.
 It's not a bad looking shoe, but you won't find yourself keeping these on because they're stylish.
 It'll be because you appreciate the comfort

 .
 Still, it's obvious that Adidas has tried to keep the look of the Supernova Sequence line fresh and updated with each new model.